DylanFouche/SAMP/README.md

 # SAMP

-A simple audio manipulation tool in C++.
+A simple audio manipulation program in C++.

 ## Compile
 ```bash